 At the end of the week, Frank reviews his data to see how close he was to accomplish his “Big Rocks”.
 Rinse and Repeat!

 Frank tracks: Consulting engagements, Planning Sessions, Training, Meditation and Social Media.

 Consulting engagements are tracked for billing purposes.
 With the other activities, he has set certain goals that he wants to track to see if he can reach them.
-For example, he wants to make sure that he meditates for at least 10 mins daily.
+For example, he wants to make sure that he meditates for at least 10 mins daily (yes, you can benefit from tracking your time in your personal life).
 At the end of the week, he can easily see whether he was able to meet that goal or not.

 Furthermore, he uses hashtags to specify his trainings.